tancheng/CGRA-Mapper/README.md

 </pre>

-This is a CGRA (Coarse-Grained Reconfigurable Architecture) mapper to map the inner-most loop onto the CGRA.
+This is a CGRA (Coarse-Grained Reconfigurable Architecture) mapper to map the target loops onto the CGRA.
 The CGRA is parameterizable (e.g., CGRA size, type of the computing units in each tile, communication connection, etc.).
 Different advanced mapping strategies are built on top of this basic mapper.

-Related publications
+CGRA Mapper currently provides following features and functionalities:
+- It takes the arch&kernel info in `JSON` format.
+- It can generate the DFG/CDFG of the target code region (in `.png`).
+- Nested-loop and complex if/else control flows are supported with [partial predication](https://dl.acm.org/doi/abs/10.1145/2593069.2593100).
+- A user can easily invoke loop-unrolling and loop-flattening in the compile script.
+- It schedule and map the DFG onto the CGRA arch that is represented in [MRRG](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1188678).

+Citation
 --------------------------------------------------------------------------

-- Cheng Tan, et al. _“AURORA: Automated Refinement of Coarse-Grained Reconfigurable Accelerators.”_ The 2021 Design, Automation & Test in Europe Conference, Grenoble, France.
-(DATE'21) February 1-5, 2021.
-- Christopher Torng, et al. _"Ultra-Elastic CGRAs for Irregular Loop Specialization."_ 2021 IEEE International Symposium on High-Performance Computer Architecture (HPCA'21).
 - Cheng Tan, et al. _"OpenCGRA: An Open-Source Framework for Modeling, Testing, and Evaluating CGRAs."_ The 38th IEEE International Conference on Computer Design.
 (ICCD'20), Oct 2020.
 [Repo](https://github.com/tancheng/OpenCGRA).